 My birthmother gave me a name when I was born, LE Bich-Hoong.
 Le being the last name and Bich-Hoong meaning pink rose (I’m told).
 My birthmother’s name was Lê Thi Lan, which I’m told means pretty orchid.
 I have recently found out that the spelling of my birth name may have been the Chinese spelling.
 My birth name is the only thing my birthmother gave me and I treasure it even if it is not my current name.

 For most of my life I felt that being adopted had no effect on me whatsoever for I’ve had a very happy life and good adoption experience and I consider my adopted parents fully as my “mum” and “dad”.
 I didn’t look at my birth papers until I was in my earily 20’s, even though my parents always said it was in the drawer and I could look at it at any time.
 After looking at the papers with my impending marriage to my now husband in 2005, I realised that subconsciously it had affected me all my life, even if only in a small ways.
 My parents have always been honest with me about my origins and have always said they would help me search.
 I have been lucky enough to reconnect with my foster family in 2011 which you can read more about on my [Foster Family] blog page, however my search for my birth relatives continues and a process I feel will not happen over night… watch this space =).

-I have becoming increasingly involoved with the adoption [Community] and have meet some fantastic people in my quest to understand adoption.
-This is a very exciting time for me.
+I have scaled back on my adoption [Community] for focus on my art, but I have meet some fantastic people in my quest to understand adoption.